 Before you meet

-There are some things to think about before meeting a buyer, no matter if it is your first time selling sex or if you have done it before.
+There are some things to think about before meeting a client, no matter if it is your first time selling sex or if you have done it before.
 First, think about what you are okay with doing, what rules and limits feel good for you.
 What types of sex are you okay with selling?
 Is kissing okay or not?
 How will you start talking about safer sex?
-When you know the answers to those questions, you can make a deal with a buyer.
+When you know the answers to those questions, you can make a deal with a client.
 Not before.
-And stick with the rules you have made for yourself, even if the buyer wants to pay more for things you have decided you do not want to do.
-When it comes to safety, we have collected some tips from people who have sold sex.
-If the buyer sounds drunk or high on the phone, or if they are drunk or high when you meet, you may want to leave.
-Do not meet buyers when you have taken drugs or drunk alcohol, it will be more difficult for you to see if a situation is dangerous.
-Find out as much information about the buyer as you can before you meet, and save the information.
-Call a friend before meeting the buyer, and tell your friend the address, the phone number and other information about the buyer, and how long you will be meeting them.
+And stick with the rules you have made for yourself, even if the client wants to pay more for things you have decided you do not want to do.
+When it comes to safety, we have collected some tips from sex workers.
+If the client sounds drunk or high on the phone, or if they are drunk or high when you meet, you may want to leave.
+Do not meet client when you have taken drugs or drunk alcohol, it will be more difficult for you to see if a situation is dangerous.
+If possible, that is.
+Find out as much information about the client as you can before you meet, and save the information.
+Call a friend before meeting the client, and tell your friend the address, the phone number and other information about the buyer, and how long you will be meeting them.
 Call your friend afterwards too.
-Make sure that your mobile phone battery is charged and that you have money on your phone card.
-Have some cash in your […]
+Make sure that your mobile phone battery is charged (maybe an extra battry pack?) and that you have money on […]

 Selling Sex /

 To stop selling sex